 Angie credits Nong Toom as her inspiration, and the two are now good friends.
 After Angie’s first fight at Lumpini, I was able to interview them both.
 We talked about how they met, how they feel about the changes being made for trans fighters, and some of their plans for the future.

 Plengarom Sor.
 Boonchai (เพลิงอารมณ์ ส.บูรณ์ชัย) is a young trans fighter from Lampang.
 Little is known about her so far, but one of her fights was recently given news coverage in Thailand.

 I first saw her on a televised promotion called ‘World Muay Thai Lifestyle‘, and remembered her for the flowered monkgol she wore.
-She fought Abdulvosid Buranov from Tajikistan and won on points, but unfortunately, there doesn’t seem to be a video online.
+She fought Abdulvosid Buranov from Tajikistan and won on points.

 Update (November 2018): Plengarom fought on Super Champ, Buakaw’s promotion in Bangkok.
 See video of the fight below:

 Nong Toom has made some TV appearances with Angie, and has mentioned a desire to get Nong Rose and Plengarom involved in more of the work she’s currently doing, too.
 However, she says that Nong Rose is so in demand now, that this has been difficult to put together.
 She’s even hinted at the prospect of putting on her own fight promotion, but we’ll just have to wait and see if that will come to fruition.
 Regardless, it’s great to see these fighters receiving more recognition and opportunity.

 Extra Links and Fight Videos

 ‘It Comes and It Goes‘ – A 2009 music video by Dido featuring Nong Toom